-Favourable mentions of importance of personal freedom in the manifesto and other countries.
+Favourable mentions of importance of personal freedom and civil rights in the manifesto and other countries.
 May include mentions of:

-- Freedom from state coercion in the political and economic spheres;

-- Freedom from bureaucratic control;

-- The idea of individualism
+- The right to the freedom of speech, press, assembly etc.; - Freedom from state coercion in the political and economic spheres; - Freedom from bureaucratic control; - The idea of individualism.